 How Long Do Bearded Dragons Live For?

-A calcium deficiency, or an excess of phosphorus, in their diet, or lack of a UVB source, could lead to metabolic bone disease (also called nutritional secondary hyperparathyroidism).
+A calcium deficiency, or an excess of phosphorus, in their diet, or lack of a UVB light source, could lead to metabolic bone disease (also called nutritional secondary hyperparathyroidism).
 An indication of this disease is your dragon is dragging its legs, tail, or body instead of standing up strongly.

 Trauma due to cage aggression can also occur in dragons that are being housed together.
 Intestinal impaction (common from eating substrate), and renal and cardiac diseases are less common in this species.